runnerty/runnerty/docs/dependencies.md

 }
 ```

-## multiple expressions
+## Multiple expressions

-At this point, you probably imagine that it is also posible to mix dependencies with other processes states and values evaluations.
+At this point, you probably imagine that it is also possible to mix dependencies with other processes states and values evaluations.
 This is a simple example of how to do that:

 ```json
 {